suffolklibraries/lgc/content/collections/events/creative-sessions-26-02.md

     content:
       -
         type: text
-        text: 'On this session artist Jac Campbell will facilitate a collage and printing workshop. ' -
+        text: 'On this session  artist Sarah Lewis will facilitate a movement and relaxation workshop. ' -
     type: paragraph
     attrs: